marita30/CV/README.md

 #### Open mind

-I wouldn't be on this course unless I was an open-minded person - there aren't many students from Nicaragua that make it to the UK and step outside the confines of their university degree.
+I wouldn't be able to finish Maker's course unless I was an open-minded person - there aren't many students from Nicaragua that make it to the UK and step outside the confines of their university degree.
 My father taught me to be like this - his attitude towards his work in Managua is something that inspires me and I want to take this even further in my own life.

 ## Education